josephaw1022/FirstTryAtK3sWithBootc/copy-example/README.md

 This subdirectory contains automation scripts using Taskfile to manage a Hyper-V virtual machine setup, including building container images, creating virtual hard disks (VHDs), and running end-to-end workflows.

+## Credits and Inspiration

+This setup was inspired by the excellent work in the [cdrage/containerfiles](https://github.com/cdrage/containerfiles) repository.
+Specifically, the directory [bootc-k3s-master-amd64](https://github.com/cdrage/containerfiles/tree/main/bootc-k3s-master-amd64) provided valuable insights into building and running K3s in a `bootc` container.

 ## Prerequisites

 To get started, ensure you are running **Windows 11 Pro** and have the following tools and features installed: